nrmarzo/100-days-of-code/r1-log.md

 ### R1D2 - April 22, 2018
 Kept going with FCC.
 Leaving bootstrap for tomorrow.
 Also started using RescueTime to keep track of productive time.

+### R1D3 - April 23, 2018
+Still on FCC doing Bootstrap.
+Not as productive as planned.
+Will work harder tomorrow.

+### R1D4 - April 24, 2018